data61/anonlink-client/docs/cli.rst

 ----------

 Users can inspect the distribution of the number of bits set in ``CLKs`` by using the ``describe`` command.
-Note that this `describe` only works on the CLKs produced by `anonlink hash`.
+Note that this `describe` only works on the CLKs produced by `anonlink encode`.

 .. command-output:: anonlink describe --help